 Start your Southern Italy itinerary in Naples, the city of pizza, street food, and great attractions.

-You can wander the historic center (UNESCO World Heritage), and if you’re feeling brave, join the underground tour of Napoli Sotterranea to see ancient aqueducts and WWII bunkers.
+Wander the historic center (UNESCO World Heritage), and if you’re feeling brave, join the underground tour of Napoli Sotterranea to see ancient aqueducts and WWII bunkers.
 We thought it was mind-blowing!

 Traveling by car?
 Check out our Southern Italy road trip itinerary!